EuropaCorp: Structure

-In 2007 EuropaCorp was owned at 62% by Luc Besson through his company Frontline and at 8.06% by Pierre-Ange Le Pogam; 23% was public.
+In 2007, EuropaCorp was owned at 62% by Luc Besson through his company Frontline and at 8.06% by Pierre-Ange Le Pogam; 23% was public.

 Besson was appointed the chairman of EuropaCorp's board of directors.
 Jean-Julien Baronnet was the chief executive officer of EuropaCorp until November 2008.
 Christophe Lambert was CEO from 2010 to 2016.
 Marc Shmuger was appointed as CEO in 2016.
+In February 2024, EuropaCorp named as CEO Jean-Marc Lacarrère which took office in March of 2024.

 Digital Factory is related to EuropaCorp via Luc Besson.
 The handling of post-production sound is performed chiefly at its Normandy site, while the visual effects are done in Paris.
+In September 2022, EuropaCorp sold Digital Factory to Groupe Atlantis.

-In September 2016 it was announced that Chinese film company Fundamental Films had acquired a stake of 27.9% in EuropaCorp, becoming the second-largest shareholder in the company.
+In September 2016, it was announced that Chinese film company Fundamental Films had acquired a stake of 27.9% in EuropaCorp, becoming the second-largest shareholder in the company.

 In June 2017, EuropaCorp signed a music publishing deal with Sony/ATV Music Publishing.
 And later that month, the studio posted a loss of 120 million euros (US$135 million).

 International dimension

 EuropaCorp has produced the world box-office hits Taken ($224 million at world box-office), Arthur and the Invisibles ($107 million), Transporter 3 ($106 million) and Hitman ($100 million).
 Two EuropaCorp productions have been topping the US box-office: Transporter 2 by summer 2005 and Taken at spring 2009.